kediumm/kedsensorrest/README.md

 >  * Gradle 3.3
 >  * TestNG 6.9.10

-Summary: Example Restful Application using some technologies
+Summary: Example Restful Application using some technologies.
+This app is only for trainning.

 This repository houses the source code for kedsensorrest.